offen/analyticstxt/draft-offen-analyticstxt.md

 --- abstract

 Privacy has become an important feature for users of websites and services.
-This document propopes a well-defined way for websites and services to signal their usage of analytics and tracking software to users and tooling used by users. analytics.txt aims to be an elaborate standard that describes the usage of analytics and tracking in a non-biased way that is understandable both for a non-technical audience, but also useful for consumption by tools and software.
+This document propopes a well-defined way for websites and services to disclose their usage of analytics and tracking software to users and tooling used by users. analytics.txt aims to be an elaborate standard that describes the usage of analytics and tracking software in a non-biased way that is understandable both for a non-technical audience, but also useful for consumption by tools and software.

 --- middle

 # Introduction

-TODO Introduction
+The usage of analytics software and user tracking on websites is becoming an increasingly important factor for users on the internet.
+Yet, there is no well-defined way of accessing such information in a standardized way.
+Legislation only covers certain technological implementations, incentivizing software to find workarounds, thus being able hiding their presence from users.
+Automated audits are limited to aspects that are possible to detect in clients.

+This document defines a way to specify the privacy related characteristics of analytics and tracking software.
+We aim for this information to be consumable both by humans as well as other software.
+For example, search engines or browser extensions could make use of this data and display information to users.

+The file "analytics.txt" is not intended to replace the requirement for complying to certain regulations, but supposed to give insights beyond the scope of these regulations.

 # Conventions and Definitions